Playwriting (M.F.A.)

 Course Structure

-Full-time students take Contemporary Theatre Practice (20 ECTS), Dramaturgy (20 ECTS), and Writing Workshop (20 ECTS) modules in the first two terms, and The Play (30 ECTS) module in the third term and subsequent summer months.
+Full-time students take modules in Theatre in Context (10 ECTS), Contemporary Theatre Practice (10 ECTS), Dramaturgy (20 ECTS), and Writing Workshop (20 ECTS) in the first two terms, and Full-Length Play (30 ECTS) module in the third term and subsequent summer months.

-Students who to take the course part-time ordinarily complete:
+Students who choose to take the course part-time ordinarily complete:

 The Play module will be taught by an ongoing series of individual tutorials.